 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Peoria is somewhat higher than in the average US city of 21.84%: 28.90% of adults 25 and older in the city have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Peoria citizens is substantially higher than the typical US community, as 29.79% of adults in Peoria have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Peoria in 2010 was $29,968, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,872 for a family of four.
 However, Peoria contains both very wealthy and poor people as well.